 On the Servers page, you can reboot, relaunch, resize, or suspend your server.
+You may also resize the server disk.
 This feature is available only to Acquia Cloud Professional customers.
 Acquia manages any needed reboots or relaunches for Acquia Cloud Enterprise applications, while Acquia Cloud Free applications use shared servers that customers may not reboot, relaunch, or suspend.

 To reboot your server: